Eastern Hog-nosed Snake

 Habitat:

-Occupy nearly all terrestrial habitats, from open pine or deciduous forest to old fields, pastures, and meadows.
+Inhabits many terrestrial habitats from open pine and deciduous woodlands to old fields, meadows, and pastures.

 Adult Coloration:

-Coloration is variable: some have pattern of irregular dark blotches down back that alternate with dark spots on sides, on mottled background of gray, brown, tan, olive, orange, yellow, or pinkish; others are uniform gray, brown or olive; a few individuals may be melanistic (solid black).
-Many are intermediate with faded blotches.
-Long dark blotches on neck apparent in all but darkest individuals.
-Those with a distinct pattern generally have dark band between eyes and another from each eye to the back of the jaw.
-Belly yellowish, cream, gray, or pinkish, often with dark mottling.
-Chin, throat, and scales under the tail are usually lighter than the belly.
+The coloration of the species is variable with mottled grey, brown, tan, olive, orange, yellow, or pinkish body colorations with a pattern of irregular dark blotches down the back that alternate with dark spots on the sides.
+Some may be uniformly grey, brown, olive, or melanistic (solid black).
+Many are an intermediate of these colors with faded blotches.
+Long, dark blotches on the neck are found in all but the darkest individuals.
+A dark band between the eyes and another from the eye to the back of the jaw is found in some with distinct patterning.
+The belly is yellowish, cream, grey, or pinkish with dark mottling.
+The chin, throat and scales under the tail are usually lighter than the belly.

 Adult Characteristics: